rafaeljurkfitz/rafaeljurkfitz/README.md

 - 🔭 I’m currently not working.
-- 🌱 I’m currently learning HTML, HTML, JAVASCRIPT.
+- 🌱 I’m currently learning HTML, CSS, JAVASCRIPT.
 - 📫 How to reach me: @iamtherafael